Subscribe

 Buffer

-Buffer is a popular social media queuing tool, and a beloved company.
-Because their data is public (another example of their special, enviable culture), and they’ve gone through a few different phases of life, they are a perfect case-study of SaaS metrics.
+Buffer is a widely beloved values-first bootstrapped company with one of the most popular tools for scheduling social media posts.
+Because their financial data is public (in another example of their special, enviable culture), and because they’ve gone through several strikingly different phases of growth, they are a perfect case-study for SaaS metrics.
 As we’ll see, our subject metric of “Max MRR” accurately characterizes their business better than other commonly-used metrics.

-Buffer started growing slowly, then quickly for years.
-Then revenue topped out (before COVID) and then shrunk (during COVID), reaching a new (lower) plateau in 2023.
-Then, after rebooting product, pricing, and target market in 2023, revenue started going up again:
+Buffer started growing modestly, and then quickly, as most successful companies do.
+After seven years of healthy growth, revenue topped out (before COVID) and then shrunk (during COVID), reaching a new, lower plateau by 2023.
+Then, after rebooting product, pricing, and their target market during 2023, revenue started going up again:

-Figure 1: Buffer’s MRR over time, exhibiting the Elephant Curve.
+Figure 1: Buffer’s MRR over time, exhibiting the Elephant Curve until a strategic shift in 2023 reignited growth.

-What was going on in the customer base during these years when revenue peaked, shrank, and stayed constant?
-Was the customer base itself static?
+What was happening during those years when growth stopped?
+Was the customer base static?
 Not at all (Figure 2).
-During Buffer’s period of stagnation and shrinkage, it was experiencing more new customers and upgrades than ever… but also even more cancellations and downgrades than ever.
-Extremely dynamic, but flat nevertheless.
+During Buffer’s period of stagnation and shrinkage, it was experiencing more new customers and upgrades than ever before… but also even more cancellations and downgrades than ever before.
+Extremely dynamic, yet nevertheless flat overall.

 Figure 2: Buffer’s period of stagnation and shrinkage contained “more of everything” — new, cancels, upgrades, and downgrades.

-The “Max MRR” metric is able to predict revenue, months ahead of time.
-We’ll first use a toy example to see how it works, and then apply it to Buffer.
+The “Max MRR” metric is able to predict this capricious variation in revenue, months ahead of time.
+We’ll first construct a toy example to see how it works, and then apply it to Buffer.

 The Max MRR Metric